comsec-group/cellift-meta/README.md

 For an explanation of Docker and how CellIFT uses it, see README-Docker.txt.

-There are a number of images that are available on the ETH container registry.
+There are a number of images that are available on the Dockerhub container registry.

 1. Tools (all CellIFT itself and its version-controlled dependencies):
-   `tag: registry.ethz.ch/comsec/hardware-information-flow-tracking/cellift-meta:cellift-tools-main`
-   To use:
 ```
-   $ docker pull registry.ethz.ch/comsec/hardware-information-flow-tracking/cellift-meta:cellift-tools-main
+   $ docker pull docker.io/ethcomsec/cellift:cellift-tools-main
-   $ docker run -it registry.ethz.ch/comsec/hardware-information-flow-tracking/cellift-meta:cellift-tools-main bash
+   $ docker run -it docker.io/ethcomsec/cellift:cellift-tools-main bash
 ```
-   CellIFT tools sources will be in /cellift-meta., and the binaries in /root/prefix-cellift/.
+   CellIFT tools sources will be in /cellift-meta, and the binaries in /root/prefix-cellift/.
 2. Ibex design (Tools + source code with CellIFT instrumentation infrastructure):
-   `tag: registry.ethz.ch/comsec/hardware-information-flow-tracking/designs/ibex:cellift-ibex-master`
+   `tag: docker.io/ethcomsec/cellift-ibex:cellift-ibex-master`
    To use:
 ```
-   $ docker pull registry.ethz.ch/comsec/hardware-information-flow-tracking/designs/ibex:cellift-ibex-master
+   $ docker pull docker.io/ethcomsec/cellift-ibex:cellift-ibex-master
-   $ docker run -it registry.ethz.ch/comsec/hardware-information-flow-tracking/designs/ibex:cellift-ibex-master bash
+   $ docker run -it docker.io/ethcomsec/cellift-ibex:cellift-ibex-master bash
 ```
    CellIFT tools sources are again in `/cellift-meta`, binaries in `/root/prefix-cellift`, and the Ibex design sources in `/cellift-designs/ibex/`, cellift-specific dir is `/cellift-designs/ibex/cellift`.